MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddstor/ni-ntddstor-ioctl_storage_device_power_cap.md

 req.lib:
 req.dll:
 req.irql:
+topictype:
+-	APIRef
+-	kbSyntax
+apitype:
+-	HeaderDef
+apilocation:
+-	Ntddstor.h
+apiname:
+-	IOCTL_STORAGE_DEVICE_POWER_CAP
+product: Windows
+targetos: Windows
 req.typenames: STORAGE_ZONE_CONDITION, *PSTORAGE_ZONE_CONDITION
 ---

 # IOCTL_STORAGE_DEVICE_POWER_CAP IOCTL

+##  Major Code:

+[[XREF-LINK:IRP_MJ_DEVICE_CONTROL]

 ## -description

 A driver can use <b>IOCTL_STORAGE_DEVICE_POWER_CAP</b> to specify a maximum operational power  consumption level for a storage device.
 The OS will do it's best to transition the device to a power state that will not exceed the given maximum.
 However, this depends on what the device supports.
 The actual maximum may be less than or greater than the desired maximum.

 ## -ioctlparameters

 ### -input-buffer

 <b>
        Parameters.DeviceIoControl.InputBufferLength</b> indicates the size, in bytes, of the parameter buffer at <b>Irp-&gt;AssociatedIrp.SystemBuffer</b>, which must be &gt;= <b>sizeof</b>(<a href="..\ntddstor\ns-ntddstor-_storage_device_power_cap.md">STORAGE_DEVICE_POWER_CAP</a>).